 5. Piano Concerto No. 1 in Bb minor (Op.23) by Tchaikovsky

 From the sounding of the opening theme in the orchestra accompanied by thundering eight-note chords in the piano, we are plunged into the narrative that is the first concerto by Tchaikovsky.
 This concerto is one of the most important concertos of the Romantic era.
 It consists of only three movements titled as follows:

 - Allegro non troppo e molto maestoso – Allegro con spirit

 The concerto almost immediately turns away from the darkness of the opening key of Bb minor towards the brighter Db major that actually dominates the work.
 Throughout the concerto is an opportunity for Tchaikovsky to present some of his most memorable themes and for the solo pianist to display astonishing virtuosity.

-Commentators have noted many times that throughout the concerto there are hints of Ukranian folk melody but the composer himself never confirmed or denied this rumour.
+Commentators have noted many times that throughout the concerto there are hints of Ukrainian folk melody but the composer himself never confirmed or denied this rumor.
 In the central movement this great work I feel the folk melody as it may be, is more evident in the orchestral parts, underneath the soloist’s figurations.

 6. “Salut d’amour” Op.12 by Edward Elgar